Vitamin D Supplementation During Pregnancy Improves Children’s Bone Density for Years

 The randomized controlled trial established a causal link, suggesting that vitamin D supplementation during pregnancy directly strengthens children’s bones.

-Rebecca Moon, study investigator and clinical lecturer in child health at the University of Southampton in England, said in a press statement, “This early intervention represents an important public health strategy.”
+Rebecca Moon, study investigator and clinical lecturer in child health at the University of Southampton in England, said in a statement, “This early intervention represents an important public health strategy.”

 Vitamin D testing is not part of universal screenings in the United States, and prenatal vitamins do not provide enough vitamin D for many women.